 In this tutorial, we will show you how to install and configuration of PHP Composer on your CentOS 7 server.
 For those of you who didn’t know, Composer is an incredible dependency manager tool used to install and upgrade libraries for dynamic, PHP applications and projects.
-This software used to facilitate the installation and update of the project dependencies which also show the appropriate versions required for the project requirements.
+This software is used to facilitate the installation and update of the project dependencies which also show the appropriate versions required for the project requirements.

 Install PHP Composer on CentOS 7